staging-951d-madcitymultimedia/postman-docs/src/pages/docs/billing/billing.md

 If you have canceled your Postman plan and want to reverse this action, select **Undo cancellation** next to the cancellation notice on your [billing dashboard](http://go.postman.co/billing).

+If you are on a Free plan with Postbot subscription and want to cancel your Postbot subscription, select **Remove add-on** at the bottom of [billing dashboard](http://go.postman.co/billing).

 ## Next steps

 After learning how to navigate the billing dashboard, you can learn more about the Billing role and managing your team.